proycon/LaMachine/CONTRIBUTING.md

 The variables are generally set by the end-user in the LaMachine configuration when building or updating LaMachine.
-These determine the type of environment to build, as LaMachine offers quite some flexibility by coming in different flavours, versions, and being intended to work on multiple Linux distributions.
+These determine the type of environment to build, as LaMachine offers quite some flexibility through its different flavours, versions, and is meant to work on multiple Linux distributions.

 We distinguish the following variables, all of which you can read and use in your Ansible roles for LaMachine: